skprscoe/Webpage-using-PhP-and-MySql/README.md

 # Webpage-using-PhP-and-MySql

-Here, I have created an HTML form for Student data and connected it to MySql database using Php.
+Here, I have created an HTML form for Student data and connected it to MySql database using PhP.

 ## Form